VladimirVyugin/Online-Aggregation-of-Probability-Forecasts-With-Confidence/README.md

 ## Implementation of the method

-APFC folder contains all the Matlab scripts required to execute the method:
+Folders "synthetic_data_exp" and "real_data_exp" contains the Matlab code scripts required to execute the method of Online Aggregation of Probability Forecasts.

-APLF.m is the main file.

-initialize.m function inizializes model parameters.

-prediction.m function obtain load forecasts and probabilistic load forecasts in form of aggregated probability distribution function.

-test.m function quantifies the prediction errors RMSE and MAPE.

-update_model.m function updates the model for each new training sample.

-update_parameters.m function updates model parameters.

 ## Data